fraserreed/fraserreed.github.io/_posts/2018-09-28-sending-laravel-task-messages-to-a-python-celery-worker.markdown

 {% endhighlight %}

 We will use this table to create task messages for the Celery worker to run.
-Keep in mind that the Celery worker doesn't actually read the tasks from this table - that's what Redis is used for.
+Keep in mind that the Celery worker doesn't actually read the tasks from this table - that's what the Redis message queue is used for.
 The database is just being used in this blog post to show that both systems can connect to a shared database instance.

 Initially the table is empty, which the listing on `http://localhost` has shown.